canvas-medical/documentation/collections/_sdk/index.md

 <br>
 ## Which should I use?

 We are working to build the existing functionality into the new structure.
 If you have a new workflow you would like to support, we would love to hear about it and determine if plugins are the right choice.
-It will be some time before plugin can support the tradition clinical quality measure structure.
-Continue to leverage protocols for creating clinical recommendations based on patient data.
+It will be some time before plugins can support the tradition clinical quality measure structure.
+You should continue to leverage protocols for creating clinical recommendations based on patient data.

-Part of the work will be to determine how to migrate all existing protocols to the new strucure.
-More to come when that is ready.
+Part of our project will be to determine how to migrate all of your existing protocols to the new strucure.
+More to come when ready.